MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/export-data-to-storage.md

 ## Failures during export commands

 Export commands can transiently fail during execution.
 [Continuous export](continuous-data-export.md) will automatically retry the command.
-Regular export commands ([export to storage](export-data-to-storage.md), [export to external table](export-data-to-an-external-table.md)) do not perform any retries.
+Regular export commands ([export to storage](export-data-to-storage.md), [export to external table](export-data-to-an-external-table.md)) don't perform any retries.

-*  When the export command fails, artifacts that were already written to storage are not deleted.
-These artifacts will remain in storage.
+*  When the export command fails, artifacts that were already written to storage aren't deleted.
+These artifacts remain in storage.
 If the command fails, assume the export is incomplete, even if some artifacts were written.
 * The best way to track both completion of the command and the artifacts exported upon successful completion is by using the [`.show operations`](../operations.md#show-operations) and [`.show operation details`](../operations.md#show-operation-details) commands.

 ### Storage failures